Last updated on April 26, 2025

 0501

 There are a few differences to keep in mind here, though.
-First off, there’s only one rare per pack, so you’re going to get fewer rares from the draft than you would from a format that uses Play Boosters.
-Also, if you’re mainly a Standard player, there are likely many cards in the set that you’re not interested in.
+First off, there’s only one rare per pack, so you get fewer rares from the draft than you would from a format that uses play boosters.
+Also, if you mainly play Standard, there are likely many cards in the set that you’re not interested in.

-Of course, there’s positives to the wider card pool.
+Of course, there are positives to the wider card pool.
 You get to try cards that you maybe didn’t know existed, or haven’t gotten to play with before.
-It might give you some inspiration to brew something new in a format you’ve not played before.
-And there’s obviously the value from playing a new, fun, format, when other Limited formats may be getting stale.
+It is a good source of inspiration to brew something new in a format you’ve not played before.
+And there’s the value in playing against others that want a unique, fun, format, when other Limited formats may get stale.

 Versions of Remix Draft